Table of Contents

 Ongoing Health Issues

 During this time of developing Bubbaroo, Jacob was still having ups and downs with his health.
 We travelled to Adelaide over Easter 2005 and then on to Melbourne to visit my brother.
 On the flight on the way back home to Perth Jacob became inconsolable!
 We didn’t know what to do.
-Thankfully my parents were also travelling with us and we each took turns trying to calm Jacob down.
+Thankfully my parents were also travelling with us and we each took turns trying to calm Jacob down – pacing up and down the aisles.
 Shortly after this episode I attended a Reflux Support Group meeting at another Mum’s house called Jenny.
 Jenny established the Perth chapter of the Reflux Support Group.
 Jenny witnessed what Jacob was doing on the breast.
 He would pull on and off shaking his head.
 This lovely lady recommended me to Dr Renee Shilkin and phoned her rooms to get me an appointment.
 We first met Dr Shilkin on my birthday in May 2005.

 Grommets for Jacob